dlesbre/bibtex-autocomplete/README.md

   Restrict which websites to query from. `<site>` must be one of: `crossref`, `arxiv`, `s2`, `dblp`, `researchr`, `unpaywall`.
-These arguments can be used multiple times, for example to only query crossref and dblp use `-q crossref -q dblp` or `-Q researchr -Q unpaywall -Q arxiv -Q s2`
+These arguments can be used multiple times, for example to only query Crossref and DBLP use `-q crossref -q dblp` or `-Q researchr -Q unpaywall -Q arxiv -Q s2`

   Additionally, you can use `-q` to change the completion priority.